Zapratkyn/webserv/README.md

 - The browser keeps the favicon associated the the url in cache.
 Meaning it will not request it to the server again.
 The same is not true for the stylesheet.

+- The icons don't work if you get to a directory from a "Parent directory" link

 ================================

 TO DO :

-- Add the icons for dir.html (A curved arrow for Parent Directory, a folder for a common directory and ... something for a file)

 - Throw an error if a location name has an extension (Like .html)